Global Well-posedness of the Relativistic Boltzmann Equation: Local Existence Result

 \section{Local Existence Result}

 As mentioned previously, Bichteler \cite{Bichteler} proved the local existence and uniqueness in the $L^\infty$ framework under smallness conditions on the initial data.
-To prove Theorem \ref{thm1.1}, firstly, we need to establish the local existence of unique solutions to the relativistic Boltzmann equation \eqref{1.1} with large initial data in $L^\infty$ space.
+To prove Theorem \ref{thm1.1}, firstly, we need to establish the local existence of unique solutions to the relativistic Boltzmann equation \eqref{1.1} with general bounded initial data in $L^\infty$ space.
+We point out that the Lorentz transformation is essentially used in this section.

 \begin{theorem}[Local Existence] We assume that $-2<\g,~a\in[0,2]\cap [0,2+\g),b\in[0,\min\{4,4+\g\})$ for hard potentials, and $-2<\g,b\in(0,\min\{4,4+\g\})$ for soft potentials.
 Let $\Omega=\mathbb{T}^3$ or $\mathbb{R}^3$, $\b>14$, $F_0(x,p)=J(p)+\sqrt{J(p)}f_0(x,p)\geq 0$ and $\|w_\b f_0\|_{L^\infty}<\infty$, then there exists a positive time